History of Sri Lanka

-As well as ignoring and dismantling Tamil campaigns for rights, consecutive Sinhalese leaders legislated for the disenfranchisement and oppression of Tamils.
-A notable instance was the ‘Sinhala Only Act’ of 1956 which wrote Tamil and English out of official, government and public status, pushing thousands of Tamils out of the public sector, and imposing Sinhala onto education and administration in Tamil-speaking regions.
-A new constitution in 1972 renamed the country to Sri Lanka and codified the supremacy of Buddhism in the state.
+Consecutive Sinhalese leaders also passed laws designed to disenfranchise and oppress Tamils.
+A notable instance was the ‘Sinhala Only Act’ of 1956 which removed Tamil and English from official, government and public status, forcing thousands of Tamils out of the public sector, and imposing Sinhala in the education and administration in Tamil-speaking regions.
+A new constitution in 1972 renamed the country from “Ceylon” to “Sri Lanka” and codified the supremacy of Buddhism in the state.